apache/druid/docs/content/configuration/index.md

 #### S3 Deep Storage

 This deep storage is used to interface with Amazon's S3.
+Note that the `druid-s3-extensions` extension must be loaded.

 |Property|Description|Default|
 |--------|-----------|-------|